 \textbf{Research Gap—Graph Unlearning} To the best of our knowledge, only one prior work \cite{unlearning_inversion_attacks_graph} has investigated the privacy risks of GU.
-However, their study is limited to a single edge removal and only aims to infer the link membership of a given node pair, rather than reconstructing the full deleted graph topology.
+However, their study is limited to single-edge removal and aims to infer the link membership of a given node pair, rather than reconstructing the full unlearned graph topology.
 Consequently, their approach solely reveals minimal information and fails to recover confidential or sensitive content encoded in node features.
-Additionally, their attack assumptions—access to partial unlearned/remaining graphs and a shadow graph with a distribution similar to that of the original graph—are unrealistic in practice due to strict security and privacy policies.
+Additionally, they assume that the adversary has access to partial unlearned/remaining graphs and a shadow graph with a distribution similar to that of the original graph, which are unrealistic in practice due to strict security and privacy policies.
 Even if partial data were leaked, finding a faithful replica of the original dataset is infeasible and using publicly available data from a different distribution severely degrades the quality of reconstructed graphs due to distributional shifts.

-\textbf{Graph Reconstruction Attack (GRA)} Regarding GRA, most existing studies primarily focus on inferring link memberships \cite{link_steal_gnn, link_teller}.
-Only a few attempt to recover sensitive node features \cite{mia_gra_gnn,aia_gnn} or reconstruct the entire graph topology \cite{inference_gnn, explain_gra}.
-This inconsistent terminology can be misleading, as a true full GRA should reveal all graph components.
+\textbf{Graph Reconstruction Attack (GRA)} With respect to GRA, existing studies primarily focus on inferring link memberships \cite{link_steal_gnn, link_teller}.
+Only a few attempt to recover sensitive attributes \cite{mia_gra_gnn,aia_gnn} or the full graph topology \cite{inference_gnn, explain_gra}.
+This inconsistent terminology can be misleading, as \textit{a true full GRA should reveal all graph components}.
 Moreover, current research typically rely on access to node embeddings or shadow models, and often assume that sensitive node features or portions of the topology are available for recovery.
 They also lack comprehensive evaluation, hindering their practical applicability in scenarios such as red-teaming and model auditing.